navodveduth/etcd-keyvalue-operator/README.md

     The newly applied YAML file is copied to create a new YAML-last-synced file, representing the current state.

+4. Deletes the specified key from the etcd cluster

 ### If the ArgoCD Applied YAML File Does Not Exist in the Cluster:

 1. Update the External etcd Cluster: